cleversoap/osx-ogremake/README.md

 The standard location for this is in __/Developer/SDKs/OgreSDK__ however you can just change _$OGRE_HOME_ in the Makefile to wherever you extracted it.

 ### [NVIDIA Cg Toolkit](http://developer.download.nvidia.com/cg/Cg_3.1/Cg-3.1_April2012.dmg)
-Make sure this is installed to __/Library/Frameworks__ although you can edit the Makefile to point wherever you want to put it.
+The standard location for this is in __/Library/Frameworks__

 ### G++
 I used the g++ (4.2.1) provided by [XCode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12) however there is no reason why you can't use the one provided by [Homebrew](http://mxcl.github.com/homebrew/).
 If you do choose to use XCode then please install the Command Line Tools package.
+Please check if there are any changes for framework and library linking for your compiler.

 ## Notes
 __There is a _SRCS_ variable in the Makefile.
 This is where you will put your source files for compilation.
 Simple add on to the _INCS_ variable if you have any additional header directories.__